Gav06/Moonlight/README.md

 # Moonlight

-Based client made by gerald0mc and Gav06
+Based client made by gerald0mc, Gav06 and zPrestige_

 ## Probably the client you have ever used
 :trollface: